gitart-group/vue-dialog/docs/src/docs/guide/plugin-usage.md

       this.$dialog.addDialog({
         component: InfoDialog,
         props: {
-          info: 'Info to display'
+          info: 'Info to display',
-        }
+        },
       })
     },
   },
 }
 ```